Event

 Historical Nobel Peace Prize Laureates: Andrei Sakharov

-This evening, we will be visited by Morten Jentoft, former foreign correspondent and longtime Moscow correspondent for NRK, and Bjørn Helge Vangen, Chief Librarian at the Norwegian Nobel Institute.
-The conversation will be moderated by Kjersti Fløgstad, Director of the Nobel Peace Center.
+This evening, we were visited by Morten Jentoft, former foreign correspondent and longtime Moscow correspondent for NRK, and Bjørn Helge Vangen, Chief Librarian at the Norwegian Nobel Institute.
+The conversation was moderated by Kjersti Fløgstad, Director of the Nobel Peace Center.

 All material regarding the nomination and awarding of the Nobel Peace Prize is held in secrecy for fifty years.
 Only now can we read the nomination letters from 1975 when the renowned Soviet scientist and activist Andrei Sakharov received the peace prize.